MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-cli.md

 - Supports running PowerShell and PowerShell Core script
 - PowerShell Core script works with Xplat agents (Windows, Linux or OSX), make sure the agent has PowerShell version 6 or higher
-- Powershell script works only with Windows agent, make sure the agent has PowerShell version 5 or lower
+- PowerShell script works only with Windows agent, make sure the agent has PowerShell version 5 or lower

 ## Prerequisites